Nuker-J/pt-chaincode/README.md

 . ./scripts/envVar.sh
 ```

-Run the following commands to install the `asset-transfer-basic-external.tar.gz` chaincode on org1.
+Run the following commands to install the `points-transfer-external.tar.gz` chaincode on org1.
 The `setGlobals` function simply sets the environment variables that allow you to act as org1 or org2.
 ```
 setGlobals 1
-peer lifecycle chaincode install ../asset-transfer-basic/chaincode-external/asset-transfer-basic-external.tgz
+peer lifecycle chaincode install ../points-transfer/chaincode-external/points-transfer-external.tgz
 ```

 Install the chaincode package on the org2 peer:
 ```
 setGlobals 2
-peer lifecycle chaincode install ../asset-transfer-basic/chaincode-external/asset-transfer-basic-external.tgz
+peer lifecycle chaincode install ../points-transfer/chaincode-external/points-transfer-external.tgz
 ```

 Run the following command to query the package ID of the chaincode that you just installed: